Main area: Mental Health Contract Permanent Hours

 * Teaching and presentation skills

-* Ability to meet set targets
+* Demonstrates ability to meet set targets

 * Self-motivated

-* Ability to deputise for senior staff
+* The ability and willingness to deputise for senior staff while recognising limitations of experience and ability

-* Ability to influence junior medical staff
+* Able to influence junior medical staff

 * Understanding of local trust priorities

-* Evidence of writing procedures, guidelines or protocols
+* Evidence of writing procedures, guidelines, or protocols

 Making Things Better